shubhasrivanam/Astar-PathFinder/README.md

 h(n) called as the heuristic is guessing the time it takes from the current point to the end. f(n) is the summation of both of the above.

-By calculating f, g, and h it become quite easy to find the shortest path to the end.
+By calculating f, g, and h it becomes quite easy to find the shortest path to the end.
 All we have to do is the join the cells with the least f(n) value.